dealien/SCIENCE-Project-To-Do-List/land_a_plane_on_a_yacht.md

-# Land a plane on a yacht
+# Land a Luxor on a yacht

 **Status:** <span class="status success">Success</span>

 **Completed By:** <span>Vyren11</span> (Bystander), <span>Vltor92</span> (Pilot)

 ## Idea
+Land a Luxor jet on a yacht.

 ## Report